DoidoTeam/doidoteam.github.io/docs/basics/characters.md

 - The `scale` of a character can be changed with `scale.set(width,height);`
 - Like other engines, if your character is facing the left (Like BF or Pico), you should set `flipX` to true.
 - `idleAnims` allows you to change which idle animation(s) the character uses.
 For example, Skid and Pump use `["danceLeft", "danceRight"]` to give them their dance.
 If you have more than one idle anim, you should set `quickDancer` to true.
-- `antialiasing` allows you to disable smoothing on the character, giving them a more "jagged" look.
 - `isPixelSprite` is used to determine if a character is Pixel Art or not.
+It forces `antialiasing` to be turned off in your character, whether it's enabled in the options or not.
 Use this for characters like Senpai or BF-Pixel
 - `deathChar` allows you to set a separate character as a death sprite.
 - `spriteType` determines what type of sprite is used.
 Set this to `ATLAS` Sprite format guide is in the works so please be patient!
 - `invertDirection(axis)` inverts the current directions.
 Useful for characters that are used both for the opponent and the player side